ghprmerge

 3. Strict readiness checks - A PR is only considered ready if:

-• All check runs have a successful conclusion (including non-required checks)
+• All check runs have a successful conclusion (including non-required checks), or no checks are configured at all

 • No merge conflicts

-• Branch is fully up to date with the default branch (unless --skip-rebase is used)
+• Branch is fully up to date with the default branch (unless --skip-rebase is used with merge)

 4. Sequential processing - Repositories are processed one at a time, never in parallel